What is Adoption?

 Adoption Process

-- Application: Interested adopters should fill out an application for the cat(s) or dog(s) you are interested in.
-Only one application is required, and it applies for all cats or dogs listed on your application.
-If you are interested in adopting both a cat and a dog, you must complete an application for each type of animal.
+- Application: Interested adopters complete an application for the cat(s) or dog(s) they’re interested in.
+You only need to submit one application, and it applies to all cats or dogs listed on it.
+If you’re interested in adopting both a cat and a dog, you must complete a separate application for each type of animal.
+If the animal you applied for is no longer available, our team will work with you to find your best match!

-- Important Note Regarding Timing: We screen all applications to find what we believe will be the best environment for each particular cat or dog.
-If we believe that we currently have a potential match for you, our typical response time is within a week.
-If you do not receive a response within two weeks, please assume that we have not been able to find a good match.
-Please do not interpret a lack of response as a belief by City Dogs & City Kitties Rescue that you would not be able to provide a loving home for a cat or dog.
+- Important Note Regarding Timing: We review every application to find what we believe to be the best environment for each cat or dog.
+If we identify a potential match, we typically respond within one week.
+If you do not hear from us within two weeks, please assume we were unable to find a good match at this time.
+Please know that a lack of response does not reflect our belief in your ability to provide a loving home for a cat or dog.
+Please consider applying for a different pet!

-- Reference Checks: If applicable, CDCK will call the applicant’s veterinarian to ensure that previous pets have been spayed/neutered, vaccinated and well cared for.
-CDR&CK will also call personal references listed on the application.
+- Vet Checks: If applicable, CDCK contacts the applicant’s veterinarian to confirm that previous pets have been spayed/neutered, vaccinated, and well cared for.

-- Renters/Condo Owners: For renters, CDCK will check with an applicant’s landlord to ensure that cats and/or dogs are permitted and that the cat or dog of interest wouldn’t violate any size or breed restrictions.
-We also review condo association rules regarding pets.
+- Renters/Condo Owners: For renters, CDCK checks with the applicant’s landlord to confirm that cats and/or dogs are permitted and that the cat or dog of interest complies with any size or breed restrictions.
+We will also review condo association pet policies.

-- Home Visit: CDCK will virtually visit each applicant’s home to see the environment where the cat or dog will live and answer any questions the applicant might have.
+- Home Visit: CDCK virtually visits each applicant’s home to see the environment where the cat or dog will live and to answer any questions the applicant may have.
+These home visits are low pressure and simply ensure you have all the knowledge and best environment to welcome a new pet.

-- Adoption Contract: If the applicant is approved for adoption and decides to adopt the cat or dog, CDCK and the prospective adopter will enter into an adoption contract.
-The applicant will be required to pay an adoption fee, which helps cover our costs from spay/neutering (if age appropriate), microchipping, vaccinations and any other veterinary attention needed while in our care.
+- Adoption Contract: If we approve an applicant and they decide to adopt a cat or dog, CDCK and the prospective adopter will enter into an adoption contract.
+The adopter pays an adoption fee, prior to taking their pet home.
+This helps cover the costs of spay/neutering (if age appropriate), microchipping, vaccinations, and any other veterinary care the animal received while in our care.

 City Dogs & City Kitties Rescue (CDCK) Overview: